Mental health professional: Educational requirements for social workers

 In the United States, the minimum requirement for social workers is generally a bachelor's degree in social work, though a bachelor's degree in a related field such as sociology or psychology may qualify an applicant for certain jobs.
 Higher-level jobs typically require a master's degree in social work.
 Master's programs in social work usually last two years and consist of at least 900 hours of supervised instruction in the field.
 Regulatory boards generally require that degrees be obtained from programs that are accredited by the Council of Social Work Education (CSWE) or another nationally recognized accrediting agency for promotion and future collaboration.

 Before social workers can practice, they are required to meet the licensing, certification, or registration requirements of the state.
-The requirements vary depending on the state but usually involve a minimum number of supervised hours in the field and passing of an exam.
+The requirements vary depending on the state but usually involve a minimum number of supervised hours in the field and passing an exam.
 All states except California also require pre-licensure from the Association of Social Work Boards (ASWB).

 The ASWB offers four categories of social work license.
-The lowest level is a Bachelors, for which a bachelor's degree in social work is required.
-The next level up is a Masters and a master's degree in social work is required.
+The lowest level is a Bachelor's, for which a bachelor's degree in social work is required.
+The next level up is a Master's and a master's degree in social work is required.
 The Advanced Generalist category of social worker requires a master's degree in social work and two years of supervised post-degree experience.
 The highest ASWB category is a Clinical Social Worker which requires a master's degree in social work along with two years of post-master's direct experience in social work.

 Continuing education requirements for social workers

 Most states require social workers to acquire a minimum number of continuing education credits per license, certification, or registration renewal period.
 The purpose of these requirements is to ensure that social workers stay up-to-date with information and practices in their professions.
 In most states, the renewal process occurs every two or three years.
-The number of continuing education credits that is required varies between states but is generally 20 to 45 hours during the two- or three-year period prior to renewal.
+The number of continuing education credits that is required varies between states but is generally 20 to 45 hours during the two- or three-year period before renewal.

 Courses and programs that are approved as continuing education for social workers generally must be relevant to the profession and contribute to the advancement of professional competence.
 They often include continuing education courses, seminars, training programs, community service, research, publishing articles, or serving on a panel.
 Many states enforce that a minimum amount of the credits be on topics such as ethics, HIV/AIDs, or domestic violence.